jhap1982/giveituruguay/2012/2012-11-01 - Bradley Center, Milwaukee, WI, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Around the World
+2. Around the World
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-Scar Tissue
+4. Scar Tissue
-Can't Stop
+5. Can't Stop
-She's Only 18
+6. She's Only 18
-Throw Away Your Television
+7. Throw Away Your Television
-Hard to Concentrate
+8. Hard to Concentrate
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Right on Time
+10. Right on Time
-Universally Speaking
+11. Universally Speaking
-Look Around
+12. Look Around
-Californication
+13. Californication
-By the Way
+14. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+15. Jam
-Sikamikanico tease
+16. Sikamikanico tease
-Suck My Kiss
+17. Suck My Kiss
-Making Our Dreams Come True JOSH
+18. Making Our Dreams Come True JOSH
-Under the Bridge
+19. Under the Bridge
-Give It Away
+20. Give It Away
-Outro Jam
+21. Outro Jam

 ## Notes